Joker316701882/Additive-Margin-Softmax/README.md

 **loss head** can be found at **AM-softmax.py**

 ## lfw accuracy
 Currently it only reaches 97.6%.
-There might be some bugs, when it reaches > 99%, detail configuration will be posted here.
+There might be some bugs, or some irregular preprocessings, when it reaches > 99%, detail configuration will be posted here.

 ![lfw](./tfboard/lfw_acc.png)